Penakluk-Diskoper/pages/README.md

-# pages
+# Personal Notes

-Website Pages Personal And Experiments
+This repository contains personal notes and a simple static website.